Jackie Ruano, RECE, B.A.

-As BLC’s chef, Amy operates under the principle that nutrition is the basis for all learning.
-She has been in the childcare profession for over 10 years, and has been running the BLC kitchen since 2015.
+As cook for all of the Beacon Learning Centre, Amy operates under the principle that nutrition is the basis for all learning.
+She has been in the childcare profession for over 10 years, and has been running the BLC kitchen since 2015, designing and executing creative menus, bringing hot meals and healthy snacks to almost 70 children each and every day!
 Amy is a mother of two, a lover of animals, the outdoors, and all things crafty.
 She brings to BLC a passion for food, and enjoys the challenge of satisfying the palettes of young children.

 Junior Preschool Education Assistant; Afternoon Floater

-Lindsey started at BLC as a co-op student in 2007 while she attended Gloucester HS.
-She was happy to start a part-time position helping the kinder and after school programs off the bus and having snack with them, while also working at Loblaws part-time.
-Once the Toddler and Preschool programs were introduced she was pleased to work exclusively at BLC as a floater.
-Working in all the programs gives her the opportunity to get to know each child as they grow.
+Lindsey is in her 15th year with the Beacon Learning Centre.
+She has worked in all the programs which has given her the opportunity to get to know all the children as they grow.
 Lindsey spends her mornings helping in the busy Junior Preschool program.
 She helps with circle time, assists teachers during snack, prepares crafts, aids children at rest time, assists children with bathroom routines and dressing for outdoor play.
 Other aspects of her job entail getting snacks ready, dishes, laundry, and keeping BLC clean to keep the germs away!
-She loves working with children and getting to know the families while coming to a place every day where she can smile, laugh and have fun.
+She loves working with children and getting to know the families while coming to a place every day where she can smile, have fun, and create a lasting impact.